aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

-# Arma 3 / CSWR: Controlled Spawn & Waypoints Randomizr v4.5
+# Arma 3 / CSWR: Controlled Spawn & Waypoints Randomizr v5.0
 >*Dependencies: none.*

-CSWR is an Arma 3 script that spawns AI units and makes those units (with vehicle or not) move randomly to waypoints forever in life, where spawn points and waypoints are pre-defined by Mission Editor through Eden marker's positions.
-CSWR is able to spawn also ground vehicles with their crewmen, and accept pretty well unit loadout customization.
+CSWR is an Arma 3 script that spawns AI units and vehicles (by ground or paradrop) and makes those groups move randomly to waypoints forever in life, where spawn-points and waypoints are easily pre-defined by Mission Editor through Eden marker's positions.
+CSWR accepts pretty well unit loadout customization, including additional customizations for sniper teams and paratroopers.
-CSWR doesn't change any original AI behavior after the spawn*.
+CSWR almost doesn't change any original AI behavior, saving server performance and Arma 3 integrity.

-(*) Except in the case of vehicles with turrets, the CSWR forces its gunners to stay in the turrets, shooting to death, without ever disembarking.

 ## HOW TO INSTALL / DOCUMENTATION